CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 You can grab any of the three to stretch the object in the direction of that line, or instead grab one of the orange boxes to stretch in all directions equally.

-You can also set its exact scale with the menu on the bottom right of the screen
+You can also set its exact scale with the menu on the bottom right of the screen.

 ![image](/images/65.PNG)